‘Re:ZERO – Starting Life in Another World – Death or Kiss’ Visual Novel Opening Movie And Song Revealed: Upcoming PS4 And PS Vita Game’s Screenshots Shown

-Re:ZERO – Starting Life in Another World – Death or Kiss, the highly anticipated visual novel that’s loosely based on popular Japanese anime Re:ZERO Kara Hajimeru Isekai Seikatsu, had its trailer released recently.
+Re:ZERO – Starting Life in Another World – Death or Kiss, the highly anticipated visual novel that’s loosely based on the popular Japanese anime Re:ZERO Kara Hajimeru Isekai Seikatsu, had its trailer released recently.
 In continuation of the promotions, the game’s “energetic” opening movie has surfaced.
 The short video that is expected to play before the visual novel is accessed on gaming platforms PS4 And PS Vita, contains a few key screenshots of the game.

 Japanese video game manufacturer and record label for video game and anime music, 5pb, released the opening movie for Re:ZERO -Starting Life in Another World- Death or Kiss last week, reported Gematsu.
 The visual novel, headed to PlayStation 4 and PS Vita is expected to be released in Japan on March 23.
 The stateside release of the game hasn’t been confirmed yet.
 However, if the release schedule of the recent manga and anime inspired games is any indication, Re:ZERO – Starting Life in Another World – Death or Kiss could be made available to the Western world in a few days or weeks after the initial release.